top of page

 Our Technology

-We are currently developing two power conversion topologies and have more in our product pipeline.
+We are currently developing three power conversion topologies and have more in our product pipeline.

 The Hybrid Power Module